Maximum Risk Minimization with Random Forests: MaxRM random forest

 where $\bm{c} \coloneqq (\bm{\theta}^{(1)},\, \ldots,\, \bm{\theta}^{(B)})$ and $\bm{w}\coloneqq(w_1,\,\dots,\,w_B)\in\Delta_B$ concatenate the parameters and weights of all trees, respectively.
 In standard RFs, for all $b \in \{1, \ldots, B\}$, $w_b := \frac{1}{B}$.

 In MaxRM-RFs, we instead modify the construction of individual trees, the tree weights, or both to optimize the MaxRM objective.
 Section~\ref{sec:leaves} describes how to adjust the assignment of leaf values to the regions of a fixed partition by solving a convex optimization problem.
 Section~\ref{sec:partition} then proposes ways to combine this modified leaf-value assignment with different strategies for partitioning the input space.
 Section~\ref{sec:weights} explains how to choose $\bm{w}$ according to the MaxRM objective.
 Finally, Section~\ref{sec:algorithms_posthoc} presents alternative algorithms for the optimization problems introduced in Section~\ref{sec:leaves}.
+Code for the methodology we propose is available at \url{https://github.com/francescofreni/adaXT/}.